 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-As a result, even if the new flight doesn’t get there on time, you might still get some compensation.
+As a result, even if you arrive later than planned, you might still get some compensation.

-Look at the following table to see more details:
+Refer to the table below to see more details:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |